Singapore Alliance Party: Legacy

 After the 1963 elections, SAP was left in the political wilderness, which was exacerbated when Singapore ceased to be a part of Malaysia on 9 August 1965.
-Lim Yew Hock became less involved in Singaporean politics and briefly moved to Malaya, where he converted to Islam and moved again to Saudi Arabia in his later years.
+Lim became less involved in Singaporean politics and briefly moved to Malaya, where he converted to Islam and moved again to Saudi Arabia in his later years.
 The alliance was briefly reformed and re-registered as the "Alliance Party Singapura" in 1966, but did not contest further elections in a now independent Singapore and gradually faded from the political scene.
 In Malaysia, the Alliance Party was succeeded by Barisan Nasional (BN) in 1974, ruling the country further until 2018.
 Most of its component parties eventually ceased to operate with the exception of Pertubuhan Kebangsaan Melayu Singapura (PKMS), which subsequently joined the fringe Singapore Democratic Alliance (SDA) and claims to be a party that supports Malay interests in Singapore.